BabylonJS/Documentation/content/How_To/mesh/Intersect__Collisions_-_mesh.md

 We defined a precise point in our scene, and if our balloon intersects this point, wherever on the balloon, then the event is raised and we change the color of the balloon.

 You can play with the code used in this tutorial... by visiting the playground here: <Playground id="#KQV9SA" title="Mesh Intersection Example" description="Simple example of mesh intersections." image=""/>

-## Next step

-With those two functions, your scenes are becoming a lot more dynamic: you can define a specific reaction to object intersecting and colliding, and begin to introduce physics notions into your scene.

-In our next tutorial, you will discover how to [check collisions between your scene and the mouse](/divingDeeper/scene/interactWithScenes).